 Choose your own favorite colors for your scarf.

-Here for the 24 Days of Quickies with Marly Bird?
-Please scroll down below the pattern for all the detais!
+Here for the Crochet to Donate Challenge?
+Please scroll down below the pattern for all the details!

 About the Inspiration for the Stella Scarf